 Blue Swallow Motel

 Perhaps the most famous Route 66 motel in Tucumcari, the Blue Swallow opened in 1940 and has remained in business pretty much ever since.
 An extensive modernization in the 1990s brought the motel’s essential systems up to date.
-Additional rooms were also added by turning what had been garages between each room (cars needed a cozy place to spend the night too) into space for people.
-(Cars spend the night outside these days).
 Despite these changes, the motel looks very much like it did when it first opened – but it’s probably a lot more comfortable!

 Motel Safari is another Tucumcari classic that’s been brought into the modern era.